 Sports betting legalization in Ohio will have to wait until the fall.

 Late Monday night, the Ohio House voted 96-0 not to concur with Senate amendments to H 29.
-The amendments added provisions on sports betting and college athlete compensation for name, image and likeness to an unrelated bill on veterans ID cards previously passed by the House.
+The amendments added provisions on online sports betting in Ohio and college athlete compensation for name, image and likeness to an unrelated bill on veterans ID cards previously passed by the House.

 “Zero affirmative votes, 96 negative votes.
 The Senate amendments are definitely not agreed to,” said House Speaker Bob Cupp, putting emphasis on zero and definitely.

 On the House floor, Republican Rep. Scott Wiggam and Democrat Rep. Brigid Kelly gave bipartisan support to voting down the amendments.